Kanji: History

-Nihon Shoki (720 AD), considered by historians and archaeologists as the most complete extant historical record of ancient Japan, was written entirely in kanji.
+Nihon Shoki (720 CE), considered by historians and archaeologists as the most complete extant historical record of ancient Japan, was written entirely in kanji.

-Chinese characters first came to Japan on official seals, letters, swords, coins, mirrors, and other decorative items imported from China.
-The earliest known instance of such an import was the King of Na gold seal given by Emperor Guangwu of Han to a Wa emissary in 57 AD.
-Chinese coins as well as inkstones from the first century AD have also been found in Yayoi period archaeological sites.
-However, the Japanese people of that era probably had little to no comprehension of the script, and they would remain relatively illiterate until the fifth century AD, when writing in Japan became more widespread.
-According to the Nihon Shoki and Kojiki, a semi-legendary scholar called Wani was dispatched to Japan by the Kingdom of Baekje during the reign of Emperor Ōjin in the early fifth century, bringing with him knowledge of Confucianism and Chinese characters.
+Chinese characters first reached Japan on imported seals, coins, mirrors, swords and other inscribed objects.
+The best-known early example is the King of Na gold seal, presented by Emperor Guangwu of Han to an emissary from Wa in 57 CE.
+Chinese coins and possible writing implements have also been found at Yayoi period sites, but widespread production and use of writing in Japan developed later, especially from the fifth century onward.
+The Kojiki and Nihon Shoki preserve the traditional account that the scholar Wani came from Baekje during the reign of Emperor Ōjin, bringing Confucian texts and knowledge of Chinese writing; modern accounts treat the episode as a literary tradition rather than a precisely datable event.

 The earliest Japanese documents were probably written by bilingual Chinese or Korean officials employed at the Yamato court.
-For example, the diplomatic correspondence from King Bu of Wa to Emperor Shun of Liu Song in 478 AD has been praised for its skillful use of allusion.
+For example, the diplomatic correspondence from King Bu of Wa to Emperor Shun of Liu Song in 478 CE has been praised for its skillful use of allusion.
 Later, groups of people called fuhito were organized under the monarch to read and write Classical Chinese.
 During the reign of Empress Suiko (593–628), the Yamato court began sending full-scale diplomatic missions to China, which resulted in a large increase in Chinese literacy at the Japanese court.

-In ancient times, paper was so rare that people wrote kanji onto thin, rectangular strips of wood, called mokkan (木簡).
-These wooden boards were used for communication between government offices, tags for goods transported between various countries, and the practice of writing.
-The oldest written kanji in Japan discovered so far were written in ink on wood as a wooden strip dated to the 7th century, a record of trading for cloth and salt.